fastruby/blog/_posts/2020-04-13-deprecation-warnings-rails-guide.markdown

 #### Rubocop

-If you are using [Rubocop](https://github.com/rubocop-hq/rubocop), you can write a cops that check for deprecated code.
+If you are using [Rubocop](https://github.com/rubocop-hq/rubocop), you can write a cop to check for deprecated code.
 Take a look at [Lint/DeprecatedClassMethods](https://github.com/rubocop-hq/rubocop/blob/master/lib/rubocop/cop/lint/deprecated_class_methods.rb) for some reference on that.

 #### Disallowed deprecations in ActiveSupport